 The Organization and Compensation Committee takes into account our President and Chief Executive Officer's recommendations regarding the compensatory arrangements for our executive officers, although our President and Chief Executive Officer does not participate in the deliberations or determinations of his own compensation.
-In particular, the Organization and Compensation Committee considered our President and Chief Executive Officer's recommendations for 2021 regarding the increase in annual base compensation, award of annual performance-based bonus compensation and the equity granted to our executive officers excluding himself.
+In particular, the Organization and Compensation Committee considered our President and Chief Executive Officer's recommendations for 2022 regarding determination of annual base compensation, award of annual performancebased bonus compensation and the equity granted to our executive officers excluding himself.
 While the Organization and Compensation Committee considers and appreciates the input and expertise of management in making its decisions, it does ensure that an executive session where no management is present is included in the agenda for every committee meeting.
 The Organization and Compensation Committee's charter gives the committee the sole authority to retain independent counsel, compensation and benefits consultants or other outside experts or advisors that it believes to be necessary or appropriate.
-During 2021, the Organization and Compensation Committee retained Radford, part of the Rewards Solutions practice of Aon plc, a nationally recognized executive compensation consulting firm that performs compensation benchmarking, analysis and design services.
-Radford was engaged in 2021 to provide regulatory, legislative updates and market trend analysis, to provide analysis on our compensation programs, to provide recommendations and advice on the structure, elements and amounts of compensation provided to our non-employee directors, to provide recommendations and advice on Nektar peer companies, to review the Compensation Discussion and Analysis, and to provide executive compensation analysis as needed.
-Radford provides compensation survey services to the company in addition to the executive and director compensation services it performs at the request of the Organization and Compensation Committee.
-In 2021, we paid Radford \$24,250 for provision of survey services.
-After consideration of such services and other factors prescribed by the SEC for purposes of assessing the independence of compensation consultants, we have determined that no conflicts of interest exist between the Company
+During 2022, the Organization and Compensation Committee retained Aon plc, a nationally recognized executive compensation consulting firm that performs compensation benchmarking, analysis and design services.
+Radford was engaged in 2022 to provide regulatory, legislative updates and market trend analysis, to provide analysis on our compensation programs, to provide recommendations and advice on the structure, elements and amounts of compensation provided to our non-employee directors, to provide recommendations and advice on Nektar peer companies, to review the Compensation Discussion and Analysis, and to provide executive compensation analysis as needed.
+The Company subscribes to Aon's general compensation survey services for ongoing trends information in addition to the executive and director compensation services it performs at the request of the Organization and Compensation Committee.
+In 2022, we paid Aon \$22,150 for provision of section specific survey services to understand the market conditions at all levels in the Company.
+After consideration of such services and other factors prescribed by the SEC for purposes of assessing the independence of compensation consultants, we have determined that no conflicts of interest exist between the Company and Aon (or any individuals providing such services to the committee on Aon's behalf).

 The Organization and Compensation Committee may delegate to its subcommittees such authority as it deems appropriate, except for the authority the committee is required to exercise by applicable law or regulation.
-The Organization and Compensation Committee has delegated certain limited authority to grant stock option awards under our stock incentive plan to a committee comprised of management representatives, and with respect to certain limited authority to grant restricted stock unit awards (RSUs), to a committee of the board of directors, with Mr. Robin serving as the sole member of that committee.
-These committees may not approve award grants to anyone serving as an executive officer or director of the Company.
-Other than the authority delegated to these committees, the Organization and Compensation Committee has no current intention to delegate any of its authority to any other committee or subcommittee.
+The Organization and Compensation Committee has delegated certain limited authority to grant equity awards under our stock incentive plan to a committee comprised of management representatives.
+This committee may not approve award grants to anyone serving as an executive officer or director of the Company.
+Other than the authority delegated to this committee, the Organization and Compensation Committee has no current intention to delegate any of its authority to any other committee or subcommittee.